Value of a Business or Professional Practice

 Is it true that it is usually expensive to have an appraisal made of a business/professional practice?

 I practice primarily in McHenry County, Lake County, Kane County, and DuPage County Illinois.
 In these counties, I have handled a number of cases involving business — with some businesses being small service oriented business and others being large manufacturing businesses.
-I have found that most appraisers charge a minimum retainer of approximately $5,000 to $7,500.
+I have found that most appraisers charge a minimum retainer of perhaps $7,500.
 The cost of the business valuation will ultimately depend upon a number of factors – one of the most significant of which is the degree of cooperation of the spouse who owns the business (or has an interest in the business) with the professional appraiser.
 The other significant factor is whether it is necessary that the appraiser must do what is called “forensic accounting.”
 If the books and records of the business are trusted to be accurate, then the cost of an appraisal is significantly lower than a business where the financial statements of the business may not be entirely accurate.

 Unlike the appraisal of a house, the appraisal of a business/professional practice has many elements, some of which are highly complex.